apache/cordova-docs/docs/en/edge/cordova/media/media.startRecord.md

 - Android devices record audio in Adaptive Multi-Rate format.
 The specified file should end with a _.amr_ extension.

-## BlackBerry WebWorks Quirks

-- BlackBerry devices record audio in Adaptive Multi-Rate format.
-The specified file must end with a _.amr_ extension.

 ## iOS Quirks